- 1 Common Symptoms

 - Often the first complaint seen in our clinics.

-- Unusual physical or medical problems.
+- Unusual physical problems.

 - Very common in the elderly.